LDAR - leak detection and repair

 - Monitoring components – through CIMS asset monitoring, tracking and reporting activities

 - Repair management – active repair and shut down repair categorization, timing and planning is recorded in CIMS

 - Record keeping – our online CIMS database compiles historical data of all repair activities at the component level

 Component ID System

-An essential factor of creating an effective LDAR program is having a component ID system that underpins all aspects of the program’s design, structure, daily operations, remedial response actions, reporting and archiving actions.
+An essential factor of creating an effective LDAR program is maintaining a component ID system.
+This underpins all aspects of the program’s design, structure, daily operations, remedial response actions, reporting and archiving actions.

-The primary benefit of a Component ID system is that a clear and unambiguous field location system is established to reduce the risk of inappropriate actions taken on poorly or wrongly identified equipment.
+The primary benefit of a Component ID system is that a clear and unambiguous field location system is established.
+This reduces the risk of inappropriate actions taken on poorly or wrongly identified equipment.
 Once in place, the ID system provides additional benefits for operational, engineering, reliability and maintenance groups who work at the facility.

 Get in touch